Julius Baer says reports on its FIFA involvement are wrong

-It was responding to an advance summary of a report on Wednesday by the Handelszeitung paper which formed the basis of a number of news stories.
+It was responding to an advance summary of a report on Wednesday by the Handelszeitung paper.

 "This preliminary information, which contains wrong statements, was partially corrected by Handelszeitung for today's print edition," the bank said in a statement.